azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 some controls, (b) change control settings to better match specific security policies within your project, (c) change various messages, (d) add additional filter criteria for certain regulatory requirements that teams in your project can leverage, etc. When faced with such a need, you need a way to create and manage a dedicated policy endpoint customized to the needs of your environment.
 The organization policy setup feature helps you do that in an automated fashion.

-Check the detailed information , setup process and advanced features supported by org policy [here](https://github.com/azsk/ADOScanner-docs/tree/master/08-%20Customizing%20ADOScanner%20for%20your%20org).
+Check the detailed information, setup process and advanced features supported by org policy [here](https://github.com/azsk/ADOScanner-docs/tree/master/08-%20Customizing%20ADOScanner%20for%20your%20org).

 ----------------------------------------------